Diamond buying guide

 - Ask questions – a good jeweller will spend some time with you and help you find a diamond you like that's in your price range.

-- Make sure you can examine the diamond in good light.
+- Examine the diamond in good light.

 - If you're looking for a diamond of 0.5 carat or more, ask for a grading certificate from an independent laboratory.
+A reputable jeweller sells stones with genuine Diamond Grading Reports or Certificates, says DCLA (Diamond Certification Laboratory of Australia).

 - Shop around – different stores sometimes price similar stones very differently.